EasyRPG/packaging/fmtlib/README.md

-# fmtlib 5.3 (Debian 9 and 10, Ubuntu 16.04 and 18.04)
+# fmtlib 5.3 (Debian 10, Ubuntu 18.04)

-Patched package to allow building, not for distribution!
+Patched, static package to allow building, not for distribution!

 Reason why it is needed: